Limitless Airways

 Limitless Airways was a charter airline based in Rijeka, Croatia.
 It was launched by Scandjet, a Swedish tour operator, and offered flights from Scandinavia to the northern Adriatic coast of Croatia and to Bosnia and Herzegovina.

 History

-Limitless Airways was founded in January 2015 and commenced operations in May the same year.
+Limitless Airways was founded in January 2015 and commenced operations in May of tat same year.
 The company was legally registered in Croatia.
 In 2016, the airline ceased all operations.